zikunz/tp/docs/UserGuide.md

 #### 2.2.5.
 Empty the item list: `items clear`

-Clear all recorded items in the system.
+If your naughty children have added too many items which do not exist in your inventory, instead of deleting them one by one, you can easily clear all recorded items in the inventory and add back existing items.

 Format: `items clear`